-Fans who enjoyed the 2018 Spider-Man will no doubt be looking ahead to Miles Morales for a retread of their favorite web-slinging mechanics, while fans of the Spider-Man: Into The Spider-Verse movie – which starred Miles Morales as the lead character – will get the chance to play their own fave in the Spidey suit.
+Fans who enjoyed Marvel's Spider-Man will no doubt be looking to Miles Morales for a retread of their favorite web-slinging mechanics, while fans of the Spider-Man: Into The Spider-Verse movie – which starred Miles Morales as the lead character – will get the chance to play their own fave in the Spidey suit.

 Want to know more?
 Here’s everything we know about Spider-Man: Miles Morales – including the release date, trailers, likely price, story details, and which characters are likely to appear.

 UPDATE: There's a new Spider-Man: Miles Morales trailer in town!
 The PS5 live stream event on September 16 added a good look at the gameplay, as well as an announcement for Final Fantasy XVI and better looks at PS5 games Oddworld and Deathloop.
 You can see the new Spidey trailer below.

 - PS5 games: everything confirmed so far

 - What is it?
 A spin-off from Marvel’s Spider-Man (2018), developed by Insomniac games